deepaksood619/deepaksood619.github.io/docs/devops/kubernetes/storage.md

 ## Persistant Volumes

 ThePersistentVolumesubsystem provides an API for users and administrators that abstracts details of how storage is provided from how it is consumed.
-To do this we introduce two new API resources:PersistentVolumeandPersistentVolumeClaim.
+To do this we introduce two new API resources:PersistentVolume and PersistentVolumeClaim.

 A **PersistentVolume(PV)** is a piece of storage in the cluster that has been provisioned by an administrator.
 It is a resource in the cluster just like a node is a cluster resource.
 PVs are volume plugins like Volumes, but have a lifecycle independent of any individual pod that uses the PV.
 This API object captures the details of the implementation of the storage, be that NFS, iSCSI, or a cloud-provider-specific storage system.